hicsail/noise-score/README.md

     ```npm run android```

 The app should now open up in the Android simulator.
 Check the Metro Bundler tab to check if the app is being deployed.
+### Notes
+- Remember to change 'localhost' to '10.0.2.2' if you are running android on a local server.

 ## iOS
 ### Requirements